How to Ease Someone’s Troubles by Holding Space

 Knowing your thoughts and feelings helps you make sense of them and decide how to live your life.
 Seeing another’s thoughts and feelings enables that person to feel more self-aware and validated, too.
 Holding space helps you co-create a relationship that promotes wellbeing for you both.

-You can comfort a great deal of emotional distress just by recognizing what’s real for you and for someone else.
+You can comfort a great deal of emotional distress just by recognizing what’s real for you and for someone else (a form of radical acceptance).

 How Holding Space Helps Heal Relationship Trouble